yousefkotp/Speech-Emotion-Recognition/README.md

 # Speech-Emotion-Recognition
 Speech is the most natural way of expressing ourselves as humans.
 It is only natural then to extend this communication medium to computer applications.
 We define speech emotion recognition (SER) systems as a collection of methodologies that process and classify speech signals to detect the embedded emotions.

 This project is all about experimenting different set of features for audio representation and different CNN-based architectures for building a good speech emotion recognition (SER) system.

+**Note:** This README.md file contains an overview of the project, it is recommended to open [notebook](https://github.com/yousefkotp/Speech-Emotion-Recognition/blob/main/main.ipynb) as it contains the code and further explanation for the results.

 ## Table of Contents
 - [Speech-Emotion-Recognition](#speech-emotion-recognition)